 - Lack of vitamin B and other vital brain nutrients

 Treating these underlying issues can often drastically improve your concentration skills.
 In the following section, we’ll discuss how to spot attention difficulties.

-Signs of Attention Problems
+Signs of Attention Problems After Brain Injury

 - Difficulty listening to others talk